coala/coala/docs/Developers/Newcomers_Guide.rst

 .. note::

-    Reviewing code helps you by watching other people's mistakes and not making them yourself in the future!
+    Reviewing code helps you analyzing other people's mistakes and thus you are improving yourself doing this!

     **We highly encourage you to do reviews.** Don't be afraid of doing something wrong - there will always be someone looking over it before